|

 If the standard is an important one, and the indicators are valid, there will be a correlation between the behavior observed (such as student engagement) and the final desired outcome (student learning).
 We need to find those connections and use them as guides for improving teaching.
 We actually have research that identifies a significant number of them, but we are not applying that research at the classroom level.

-4. Design data collection tools.
-I developed the eCOVE Classroom Observation Software as an easy and efficient way to collect the objective data, but you can use pencil and paper, a stopwatch, the wall clock in the classroom, etc. to collect the data once you have carefully identified what data is important to collect.
 Good tool: A counter tracking on/off task behavior and using the time sample data collection method to record the percent of time engaged and the percent of time not engaged for the entire class.
 By using the time sample data collection approach and repeated sweeps of the class to record the on/off task behavior of each student, a quite accurate data-based, objective picture of the class behavior is produced.
 This becomes a factual basis for making decisions.
 Useful tools include Class Learning Time, Level of Questions, Teacher Talk/Student Talk, and other tools reflecting research on best teaching practices.

-5. Analyze and interpret the data.
-Did it meet the criteria?
-Is there a need or desire for a change?
 Given the context (number and diversity of the students, physical space, materials at hand, etc) what is most likely to bring a positive change?
 When and where will the new approach be initiated?
 When will the next set of data be collected, analyzed, and interpreted?

 For the greatest success, it is critical to operate with the belief that every vested interest be involved in this process.
 Administrators, teachers, parents, aides, students, counselors, etc. all have an important contribution to make where the purpose of the observation is the improvement of teaching and learning.